JtheDBA/Ubuntu/lxd/readme.md

 ```

 If using BTRFS everything as of 18.04 LTS is ready.
 If using ZFS as a filesystem you will need to install the parts and restart: `sudo apt install -y zfsutils-linux; sudo shutdown -r 1; exit`

+If you want to use Linux bridges instead of LXD bridges then also: `sudo apt install -y bridge-utils`

 ## Resources